siiptuo/taimio-api/README.md

 # Tiima

-Tiima is a time tracking software written in PHP.
+Tiima is a time tracking software.
+This repository contains the backend REST API created using PHP and PostgreSQL.

 ## License